-Further, the noticee has submitted that the statement was retacted by him immediately after knowing what was typed in that, however from the records, I find no such retraction made by him before any authority, therefore, the claim of noticee does not hold any ground.
+Further, the noticee has submitted that the statement was retracted by him immediately after knowing what was typed in that, however from the records, I find no such retraction made by him before any authority, therefore, the claim of noticee does not hold any ground.
 Moreover, the allegation made in the SCN was not based merely on the basis of Statement, rather the noticee has not provided any documentary evidences which support their claim on Gold during the investigation.
 The noticee has advanced his argument by stating that copy of invoice was produced before customs authority at the time of interception, however the same was not incorporated in SCN.
-In this regard, I find from the records available and submission made by the noticee, no such invoice is available in record or submitted by the noticee in his submission or during the personal hearing and it is only afterthought.
+In this regard, I find from the records available and submission made by the noticee, no such invoices is available or submitted by the noticee and it is only afterthought.
 It is on record that the said concealed gold was carried by him and thereby violated provisions of Customs Act, the Baggage Rules, the Foreign Trade (Development & Regulations) Act, 1992, the Foreign Trade (Development & Regulations) Rules, 1993 and the Foreign Trade Policy 2015-2020.